 Film history is full of movies that critiqued American society.
 But in the 21st century, few landed with the impact of Get Out.
-Its severe yet comedic critique of the Black experience in the United States entertained as much as it discomforted.
+Its severe yet comedic critique of the Black experience in the United States entertained audiences as much as it discomforted them.

 This is our essential explanation of Get Out.
 What follows are the vital details studied, analyzed, deconstructed, dissected, unraveled, and presented for your review.
 What happened?
 Why it happened?
 Let’s get some answers.